Minimum Cost of Living Across Canada

 The cost of living in Winnipeg is very low compared to other major cities.
 Housing costs per month are as follows:

-In addition to the cost of rent being affordable, electricity prices are a very low 9.9 cents per KWH, or $99 per month for an average of 1000 KWH.
-As well, the cost for communication services is slightly below the national average at $175 per month.
-Overall, the total monthly cost of housing for 1 person in a bachelor style apartment is ~$1,055.
+In addition to the affordability of rent, electricity prices are very low, at approximately $105 per month for an average of 1000 kWh.
+The cost of communication services is slightly below the national average, at $130 per month.
+Overall, the total monthly cost of housing for one person in a bachelor-style apartment is ~$1,051.

-In terms of childcare, the average monthly costs are some of the lowest in Canada, at:
+The monthly costs of childcare are some of the lowest in Canada, with the median cost being $217.

 Living Cost in Saskatchewan